okwolo/okwolo/README.md

 const okwolo = require('okwolo/standard');
 ```

 Alternatively, the okwolo function can be loaded using a script tag.
-Transpiled versions of all kits are available from the website.
+Transpiled (es5) versions of all kits are available from the website starting from v3.0.0.

 ```html
 <!-- latest -->